 “I Can” Cards Made Easy

 You can make a set of “I can” cards for your own classroom.
-I have uploaded a free, editable version in PowerPoint to my Teachers Pay Teachers store – The Reflective Educator.
-I used the manual feed tray on my printer, but each printer is different so check which works best for you.
-If you own the Hello Literacy fonts then they should appear as is – otherwise you will have to spend some time adjusting the font to suit your own tastes.
-Depending on the length of your statement, you will also have to adjust your font size.
-I found most statements fit within the 58 to 66 point size, although longer statements forced me to go down to the 40’s.
+I used the manual feed tray on my printer, but each printer is different, so check which works best for you.
+If you own the Hello Literacy fonts, then they should appear as is – otherwise, you will have to spend some time adjusting the font to suit your tastes.
+Depending on the length of your statement, you will also have to change your font size.
+I found most statements fit within the 58 to 66 point size, although longer statements forced me to go down to the 40s.

 Scooch and Bump

 I learned two lessons the hard way and want to spare you that experience.
-First, when you type in your lesson identification (bottom left corner) you will need to scooch it in toward the middle about 5 spaces or so.
-Otherwise the text gets cut off.
+First, when you type in your lesson identification (bottom left corner), you will need to scooch it in toward the middle about five spaces or so.
+Otherwise, the text gets cut off.
 So, type in your text.
 Then align it vertically on the right with the border.
 Once it’s in place, hit your left arrow key five times.
 Easy.
-Second, it was necessary to bump up the “I can” statements so they’re not perfectly centered along the horizontal axis.
+Second, it was necessary to bump up the “I can” statements, so they’re not perfectly centered along the horizontal axis.
 If you do center them, then it’s very difficult to read the text when you have multiple cards placed in your pocket chart.
 So – scooch it in and bump it up!